 Ancient Polar Bear Myths

 Through the endless Arctic night, the ancient people would huddle around a flickering oil lamp and share tales about these mystical creatures.
-They are a creature of mystic strength of epic proportions.
+They are a creature of the mystic strength of epic proportions.
 The old man, ancestor, teacher, the bringer of winter “Cuckoo Gliac” the ten-legged bear beast.
 Our fascination with bears lies deep within our human experience.
 Of all the ancient animal Gods, only bears were unlimited in its powers.

 Myth of Kinship